mnater/Hyphenopoly/docs/Special-use-cases.md

 }
 ```

-To polyfill hyphenation for browsers that don't support hyphenation (or don't support the required language) we'll have to tell Hyphenopoly to behave the same.
+To polyfill hyphenation for browsers that don't support hyphenation (or don't support the required language), we'll have to tell Hyphenopoly to behave the same.

-The standard way to enable Hyphenopoly would just hyphenate, regardless of the screen-width.
-We'll have to tell the browser to run Hyphenopoly_Loader.js only for small screens and react to changes of the screen width (e.g. when rotating a mobile device).
-Therefor, instead of including Hyphenopoly the standard way
+The standard way to enable Hyphenopoly would just hyphenate, regardless of the screen width.
+We'll have to tell the browser to run Hyphenopoly_Loader.js only for small screens and react to changes in the screen width (e.g. when rotating a mobile device).
+Therefore, instead of including Hyphenopoly the standard way:

 ```html
 <script>